EGOT: Audrey Hepburn

 British actress and humanitarian Audrey Hepburn (1929–1993) received her fourth distinct award posthumously in 1994.
-Between 1954 and 1994, Hepburn received a total of 4 competitive awards.
+Between 1954 and 1994, Hepburn received a total of four competitive awards.
 She was the fifth person to complete the feat and the first to do so posthumously.
 She was also the first winner to win two of their awards in consecutive awards shows (the 1994 Grammys were the first Grammys since her posthumous win at the 1993 Emmys).
-She is one of the only two EGOT winners (the other being Jonathan Tunick) to not win multiple awards in any of the four award fields.
+She is the only EGOT winner to not win multiple awards in any of the four award fields.